 It takes a while to get used to wearing an AFO, and it may feel uncomfortable to start with.
-Build up wear time over a few weeks, until your child can wear it as required:
+Build up wear time over a few weeks, until you can wear it as required:

-Day 1: 30-60 minutes Day 2: 1-2 hours Day 3: 2-4 hours Day 4-7: 4-6 hours Week 2: 6+ hours or then as required
+Day 1: 30-60 minutes

+Day 2: 1-2 hours Day 3: 2-4 hours Day 4-7: 4-6 hours

+Week 2: 6+ hours or then as required

-The length of time your child should wear the AFO for will vary.
+The length of time you should wear the AFO for will vary.
 Some users wear them constantly, others only for a few hours.
-Your orthotist will give you recommendations tailored for your child.
+Your orthotist will give you recommendations tailored for you.